DataDog/dockercon-workshop/dc16demo-step06-add-elasticsearch-kibana/readme.md

-Add the Logstash
+Add the elastic and kibana

-Review the logstash/Dockerfile
+Review the docker-compose

-Review the logstash/logstash.conf file
+    docker-compose up